LukasBahrenberg/leptos-lnc-test/README.md

-# Leptos Counter Example
+# leptos-lnc-test

-This example creates a simple counter in a client side rendered app with Rust and WASM!
+This minimal test is based on the [Leptos](https://github.com/leptos-rs/leptos) 'counter' example.
+Like 'counter' it's a client side rendered app with Rust and WASM.
+In the folder `static` it contains the JS and WASM files needed for [Lightning Node Connect](https://github.com/lightninglabs/lightning-node-connect).

 To run it, just issue the `trunk serve --open` command in the example root.
 This will build the app, run it, and open a new browser to serve it.